 Recruiting franchisees is probably the hardest and most expensive job for franchisors.
-New franchisors have conversion ratios of serious enquiries to appointment of around 10:1 Established franchisors have a conversion ratio which is often higher than 50:1 sometimes higher than 100:1.
+New franchisors have conversion ratios of serious enquiries to appointment of around 10:1 Established franchisors have a conversion ratio which is often higher than 50:1 and sometimes higher than 100:1.

 Some national newspapers have developed an active franchise market.

 There are four established franchise magazines with a range of options for franchisors – their support can be important.

-There are a growing number of websites used for the recruitment of franchisees.
+There are a number of websites used for the recruitment of franchisees.
 Take your time to review these as the quality of the advice that sits alongside any advertising can vary hugely, and can be important in attracting the right calibre of prospect.
-The bfa works with very few franchise websites, with only one as an official media partner.
+The bfa works with only high-quality franchise websites, with whichfranchise as our official online partner.

 Existing franchisees have friends, colleagues and customers, if they are happy with their business they will encourage others.

 British Franchise Association

 The bfa website has sent tens of thousands of franchise leads to its members.

 Franchise Centres and Brokers